larry-athey/boilermaker/firmware/README.md

 As of the Boilermaker v1.0.4 source code, end users can now update their firmware over-the-air using a web browser.
 The initial plan was to provide a USB firmware update utility, but the one that Espressif provides doesn't work like the Arduino IDE does and requires the user to perform circus tricks and learn to use a cryptic program that no non-techie will ever bother with.

-To put the Airhead into firmware update mode, open the following URL with your web browser.
+To put the Boilermaker into firmware update mode, open the following URL with your web browser.

 **http://boilermaker-ip/update-firmware** (where boilermaker-ip is the IP address of your Boilermaker)